-EU Business School alumni Riya Kaira recently presented to students regarding the process of establishing and maintaining her business, Candyskin.
+EU Business School alumna Riya Kalra recently presented to students regarding the process of establishing and maintaining her business, Candyskin.
 Riya explained that she draws upon her experience working with her father’s manufacturing and industrial textiles company as well as her studies at EU Business School while running her business.
-Candyskin was launched in 2017, and it is an underwear company run by women that also targets women.
+Candyskin is a women-led and lingerie brand, launched in 2017.

 Riya started her company with a mission to provide comfortable intimate wear for women in India.
-She wanted this underwear to be high quality and functional, taking into consideration the climate of the country.
+She wanted the products to be of high quality using fabrics that provide functionalities like anti-bacterial and anti-microbial, taking into consideration the climate of the country.
 Her typical target-market customer is the modern, active woman.
 Therefore, her products had to be adaptable to the range of activities that an average Indian woman may participate in on a daily basis.

 The Beginning of Candyskin